 We see menthol for vaporizer dispensers, in cough drops, and the good ole jar of rub that mom used on our chests when we were sick.

 But should we use it?

 Menthol is a mild anesthetic that provides a cooling sensation when used as a cough drop.
-The menthol is basically a local anesthetic which can temporarily numbs the nerves in the throat that are irritated by the cold symptoms and provide some relief.
-(Interestingly, menthol is added to cigarettes in part to numb the throat so new smokers can tolerate the smoke irritation better.
-Hmmm…)
+It is basically a local anesthetic which can temporarily numb the nerves in the throat that are irritated by the cold symptoms and provide some relief.

 Vaporized into the air

 When it is put into a vaporized solution, menthol can decrease the feeling of need to cough.